WeirdReaper2006/Rayyan-Rafique-Python/README.md

-These are codes created by Rayyan Rafique and Mir Hussain in school
+These are codes created by me on python.